How long does it take for a cavity to form? –

-Ultimately, there may be a point where the cumulative effect of innumerable small episodes of demineralization have finally resulted in the formation of a cavity that's advanced enough that a person's dentist determines that it's now in need of treatment.
+After innumerable cycles of acidic attack, a point may finally be reached where the cumulative effect of each small episode of demineralization has finally resulted in the formation of a cavity (a hole and associated tooth damage) that has advanced to the point where the person’s dentist determines that it’s now in need of repair.

-Cavity formation is the cumulative effect of repeated acid attacks stemming from dental plaque.
+Cavity formation is the cumulative effect of repeated acid attacks stemming from dental plaque accumulation.

-- When dental plaque accumulates on a tooth's surface, the acids produced by the bacteria that live within it (as they feed on a sugary food supply) cause damage (demineralization) to the tooth surface that lies underneath.
+- When dental plaque accumulates on a tooth’s surface, the acids produced by the bacteria that live within it as they consume their available sugary food supply cause damage (demineralization) to the tooth surface that lies underneath.

 - When the plaque is brushed or flossed away, the current attack is stopped.
 But the damage it has already caused still remains.

 - If plaque reforms, the acid attack will resume.
 And this adds further to the damage that occurred previously.

 - If plaque is allowed to persist on the tooth’s surface often and long enough (such as the case where a person doesn’t brush as frequently or as thoroughly as they should), a full-fledged cavity will ultimately form.